jzmack/pingsweeper/README.md

 ## Pingsweeper <img src="docs/pingsweeper_icon.png" alt="PingSweeper Icon" width="25" height="25">

 A flexible CLI tool built with Python designed to quickly ping many devices to see what's online on your network.
-This can be used as a standalone script or in conjuction with other automation tools.
-Output can be in plain text, CSV, or JSON.
+Targeted for network engineers, cyber security analysts, server admins, or anyone interested in what IPs respond to a ping on their network.
+Can be used as a standalone script or in conjuction with other automation tools as can be in plain text, CSV, or JSON.

 ![Demo of the tool being installed and run](docs/new_demo.gif)